-Research: there appears to be general approval in the AI community that AI research should be conducted for the benefit of human well-being.
+Research: there appears to be general approval in the Artificial Intelligence community that AI research should be conducted for the benefit of human well-being.
 The corollary of this is that where AI research has no tangible benefit to human well-being or endangers humankind or attracts a high risk of misuse in its application that research should not occur1.

 Technology: noting that many applications of AI can be dual-use, what requirements should be developed to encourage positive uses or dissemination of AI technology, while prohibiting negative uses?
 Safety may require rules about how algorithms work and the data making up datasets of the AI.
-What data can the AI access and how does it learn from this?
+What data can the Artificial Intelligence access and how does it learn from this?
 How is tampering prevented?
 How is the AI protected from hacking?
 What standards should be applied?

 3. Entities such as companies, research institutions and individual researchers undertaking AI research could for example be required to:

 assess risks prior to starting their research undertaking, with or without application of a relevant risk management standard;